pulp-platform/fann-on-mcu/README.md

 ### Reference/Attribution
 If this code is helpful for your research, please cite
-> M. Magno, L. Cavigelli, P. Mayer, F. von Hagen, L. Benini, "FANNCortexM: An Open Source Toolkit for Deployment of Multi-layer Neural Networks on ARM Cortex-M Family Microcontrollers", in Proc.
-IEEE WF-IoT, 2019.
+> X. Wang, M. Magno, L. Cavigelli, L. Benini, "FANN-on-MCU: An Open-Source Toolkit for Energy-Efficient Neural Network Inference at the Edge of the Internet of Things", arXiv:1911.03314 [cs.LG], Nov.
+2019

 ### Prerequisites
 You should have data and a pre-trained network in the FANN format.
 The generated codes uses optimized functions provided by CMSIS-DSP.
 To run the script, python needs to be installed.
-This code has been tested with TI's MSP432 platform, ST's STM32L475VG, and PULP-based Mr. Wolf.
+This code has been tested with TI's MSP432 platform and ST's STM32L475VG.

 ### Usage
 First, you need to export your data in the FANN default format